NCAR/DART/index.rst

 the bounds.
 The posterior ensembles also respect other aspects of the continuous prior distributions.

 Inflation and localization, methods that improve the quality of ensemble DA, can also negate the advantages of the quantile conserving method.
-However, both localization and inflation can be done in the probit-transformed quantile space.
+For this reason, both localization and inflation can be done in the probit-transformed quantile space as well.

 Combining these new methods can significantly improve data assimilation for non-Gaussian quantities in Earth system models by extending the capabilities of ensemble DA to general non-Gaussian and